kumarshantanu/sqlrat/README.md

 SQL template library for Clojure, ClojureScript and ClojureCLR

 It helps generate well formed SQL using templates and entities.
 While one can write hand-crafted templates to generate complex SQL, entities are useful to easily generate mundane [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) SQL via auto-generated templates.
+This library does not execute SQL; it only outputs appropriate SQL with placeholders for JDBC, ODBC, ADO.NET and Node.js libraries.

 ## Usage